MichelleKendall/MichelleKendall.github.io/_posts/2018-06-11-Knowing-who-infected-whom.md

 The method is available in our R package <a href="https://thibautjombart.github.io/treespace/" target="_blank"> *treespace*</a>.
 If you would like to use it then <a href="https://cran.r-project.org/web/packages/treespace/vignettes/TransmissionTreesVignette.html" target="_blank"> this vignette</a> is a good place to start.

+<sup>1</sup>Added 15th January 2020: It is worth noting that as techniques improve, the potential increases for accurately identifying individual transmission cases, which raises important ethical questions about the potential harm which could be caused by such analyses - see <a href="https://academic.oup.com/cid/advance-article/doi/10.1093/cid/ciz1248/5699874" target="_blank"> this recent note</a> in *Clinical Infectious Diseases* about identifying transmission networks in HIV studies.